ThamimHayath/ai-customer-support-assistant/README.md

 ## Features

 - **5 support categories** — General, Billing, Technical, Account, and Gaming, each with a dedicated AI persona and system prompt
-- **Live Claude API integration** — real conversational AI responses, not scripted flows
+- **Live Groq API integration** — real conversational AI responses, not scripted flows
-- **Conversation history** — Claude remembers context within the session for coherent multi-turn dialogue
+- **Conversation history** — remembers context within the session for coherent multi-turn dialogue
 - **Smart escalation** — detects when an issue needs a human agent and shows a live handoff banner automatically
 - **Typing indicator** — animated feedback while the AI processes a response
 - **Suggestion chips** — quick-tap prompts for common issues per category